 As the platform matures, this list of unique Android words continues to evolve, which makes it hard to stay on top of the latest terminology.
 But breaking things down into simple terms is what we do best here at Gadget Hacks, so below, we'll cover all of the latest Android lingo in layman's terms.

-Hint: If you're looking to define a specific term, use the "Find" function in your browser (Ctrl + F or Command + F) to jump right to it.
+If you're looking to define a specific term, use the "Find" function in your browser (Ctrl + F or Command + F) to jump right to it.
 Bold italicized links will take you directly to that word's definition within this very page.

 The world's most popular operating system for any platform, even eclipsing Windows in market share.
-An open-source (see below) platform that is currently developed by Google, but was originally derived from Linux (see below) as a touch-oriented fork of the popular desktop operating system.
+An open-source platform that is currently developed by Google, but was originally derived from Linux as a touch-oriented fork of the popular desktop operating system.

-A battery-saving feature introduced with Android 6.0 Marshmallow (see below) that forces unused apps into a hibernation mode.
-When you have an app installed but don't use it for a long period of time, Android will prevent the app from syncing in the background or holding a wakelock (see below) until you launch the app again.
+A battery-saving feature introduced with Android 6.0 Marshmallow that forces unused apps into a hibernation mode.
+When you have an app installed but don't use it for a long period of time, Android will prevent the app from syncing in the background or holding a wakelock until you launch the app again.

 Term used in reference to generally unwanted apps that come pre-installed on an Android device by its manufacturer or carrier.
 Our in-house definition is "A duplicate app that performs the same functionality as another pre-installed app, or an app that the OEM was paid to install on the device."
 Bloatware typically cannot be uninstalled, so it occupies space, thus "bloating" the device's software.

 A type of wireless connectivity for battery-powered devices that allows for data transfer at speeds of up to 24 Mbps over a theoretical range of up to 100 meters.
 Used commonly to connect accessories like headphones and speakers to an Android device.

 The software that launches Android and its ancillary services when you power on your device.
-Also provides an interface for sending fastboot (see below) commands over a USB computer connection.
+Also provides an interface for sending fastboot commands over a USB computer connection.

 A device whose software has been compromised (generally by the user) to the point where it will not boot into Android, rendering it as useless as a paperweight or brick.
 The term hard bricked is used to refer to a device in such a state as a result of failed hardware, while the term soft bricked generally denotes a software failure that can potentially be fixed.

-A set of specialized commands or tools that can be installed on a rooted device (see "root" below) to give certain apps more functionality.
+A set of specialized commands or tools that can be installed on a rooted device to give certain apps more functionality.
 Generally, a BusyBox installer app is used to add the commands to a rooted device.

-The service provider for calls, mobile data (see below), SMS or MMS (see below), and other communication resources that are used by a mobile phone or tablet.
+The service provider for calls, mobile data, SMS or MMS, and other communication resources that are used by a mobile phone or tablet.
 North American carriers include AT&T, Bell, Sprint, T-Mobile, Telus, and Verizon Wireless.

 Used as a verb to describe the act of sending media from a mobile device over to a television or larger screen.
-Generally used in reference to Google's Chromecast, but can also be used to describe this act with regards to DLNA or other similar technologies.
+Generally used in reference to Google's Chromecast, but can also be used to describe this act with regards to DLNA, Miracast, or other similar technologies.

-Abbreviated CWM, ClockworkMod was one of the first custom recoveries (see below) to be made available for a wide array of Android devices.
-Like all custom recoveries, ClockworkMod can be used to perform NANDroid backups (see below), apply third-party modifications to Android, or install a custom ROM (see below).
+Abbreviated CWM, ClockworkMod was one of the first custom recoveries to be made available for a wide array of Android devices.
+Like all custom recoveries, ClockworkMod can be used to perform NANDroid backups, apply third-party modifications to Android, or install a custom ROM.

 The code name for the first public version of Android (1.5).
 Released on April 27, 2009.